 - Fan Fic, of course!

 - Then again, they just fought against Earth fleet and they got atleast 1 planet where heterosexual relationships are norm close enough to supply ships.
 Trying to condemn few heterosexual pairs would mean they would attempt to condemn one their allies.
-That has vastly better fleet.
+That has a vastly better fleet.

 Specifically, one in which the Earth Cult's conspiracies were far more successful.